 As you continue to gain experience and expertise during your career, you might set your sights on pursuing cybersecurity positions or opportunities in:

-- Leadership: Senior- or executive-level roles typically require solving higher-order problems, making strategic decisions, building teams and processes while collaborating across business divisions.
+- Leadership: Senior- or executive-level roles typically require solving higher-order problems, making strategic decisions and building teams and processes while collaborating across business divisions.
 “Every day is different for a CISO,” said Evans.
-“Sometimes it’s a high-stress situation and everyone looks to you for direction and answers.
-That means you have to think fast and your decisions can have significant consequences.”
+“Sometimes it’s a high-stress situation, and everyone looks to you for direction and answers.
+That means you have to think fast, and your decisions can have significant consequences.”

 If getting an education in this field interests you, consider learning more about what a cybersecurity degree is.

 “My best advice, after years in the industry, is to find an area that piques your interest and develop the sharpest skillset possible in that area,” said Backherms.
 “The more honed a skillset in an area, the better chance someone has of securing better-paying jobs.”

 Certifications can be useful in this regard.
 “Professionals already working in a cyber position should achieve relevant certifications based on their areas of interest and the needs of their organization,” Backherms said.